Azathothas/Stars/README.md

 - [mhaskar/DNSStager](https://github.com/mhaskar/DNSStager) – Hide your payload in DNS
 - [micahflee/hacks-leaks-and-revelations](https://github.com/micahflee/hacks-leaks-and-revelations) – Code that goes along with the Hacks, Leaks, and Revelations book
 - [microsoft/restler-fuzzer](https://github.com/microsoft/restler-fuzzer) – RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services.
-- [midoxnet/mapperplus](https://github.com/midoxnet/mapperplus) – MapperPlus facilitates the extraction of source code from a collection of targets that have publicly exposed .js.map files.
 - [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) – The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [monosans/proxy-scraper-checker](https://github.com/monosans/proxy-scraper-checker) – HTTP, SOCKS4, SOCKS5 proxies scraper and checker with rich functionality.
 - [montysecurity/C2-Tracker](https://github.com/montysecurity/C2-Tracker) – Live Feed of C2 servers, tools, and botnets